This is why a joint operation was carried out by police and St George's Academy in Sleaford on Monday

 Most Popular

-Police officers and a drugs sniffer dog were invited into the school on Monday to identify any vulnerable young people that may be being targeted and used by criminals to become drug users, runners or dealers.
+Police officers and a drugs sniffer dog from a private security firm were invited in by the school on Monday to identify any vulnerable young people that may be being targeted and used by criminals to become drug users, runners or dealers.

 Advertisement